-New Standard Summary of Future Changes IFRS 9 - Financial Instruments In July 2014, the IASB issued a final version of IFRS 9, Financial Instruments (IFRS 9) to replace IAS 39, Financial Instruments: Recognition and Measurement.
+Summary of Future Changes In July 2014, the IASB issued a final version of IFRS 9, Financial Instruments (IFRS 9) to replace IAS 39, Financial Instruments: Recognition and Measurement.
+The effective date for IFRS 9 has been deferred to align with the effective date for IFRS 17 of January 1, 2022.
 The standard provides changes to financial instruments accounting for the following: classification and measurement of financial instruments based on a business model approach for managing financial assets and the contractual cash flow characteristics of the financial asset; impairment based on an expected loss model; and hedge accounting that incorporates the risk management practices of an entity.
 In September 2016, the IASB issued an amendment to IFRS 4, Insurance Contracts (IFRS 4).
 The amendment "Applying IFRS 9, Financial Instruments with IFRS 4, Insurance Contracts " provides qualifying insurance companies with two options to address the potential volatility associated with implementing the IFRS 9 standard before the new proposed insurance contract standard is effective.
-The two options are as follows: Deferral Approach - provides the option to defer implementation of IFRS 9 until the year 2021 or the effective date of the new insurance contract standard, whichever is earlier; or Overlay Approach - provides the option to recognize the volatility that could arise when IFRS 9 is applied within other comprehensive income, rather than profit or loss.
-The Company qualifies for the amendment and will be applying the deferral approach to allow adoption of both IFRS 9 and IFRS 17, Insurance Contracts simultaneously on January 1, 2021.
-In October 2017, the IASB issued an amendment to IFRS 9 that certain prepayable financial assets with negative compensation can be measured at amortized cost or fair value through other comprehensive income instead of fair value through profit or loss under a certain condition.
-The Company continues to evaluate the impact for the adoption of this standard with the adoption of IFRS 17, Insurance Contracts .
-Annual Improvements 2014 - 2016 Cycle In December 2016, the IASB issued Annual Improvements 2014 - 2016 Cycle as part of its ongoing process to efficiently deal with non-urgent narrow scope amendments to IFRS.
-Three amendments were included in this issue relating to IFRS 12, Disclosure of Interests in Other Entities , IFRS 1, First-time Adoption of International Financial Reporting Standards and IAS 28 Investments in Associates and Joint Ventures .
-The amendments to IFRS 12 were effective January 1, 2017 and did not have a significant impact on the Company's consolidated financial statements.
-The amendments to IFRS 1 and IAS 28 are effective January 1, 2018.
+The two options are as follows: Deferral Approach - provides the option to defer implementation of IFRS 9 until the year 2022 or the effective date of the new insurance contract standard, whichever is earlier; or Overlay Approach - provides the option to recognize the volatility that could arise when IFRS 9 is applied within other comprehensive income, rather than profit or loss.
+The Company qualifies for the amendment and is applying the deferral approach to allow adoption of both IFRS 9 and IFRS 17 simultaneously.
+The disclosure for the measurement and classification of the Company's portfolio investments provides most of the information required by IFRS 9.
+The Company continues to evaluate the impact for the adoption of this standard with the adoption of IFRS 17.
+In December 2017, the IASB issued Annual Improvements 2015 - 2017 Cycle as part of its ongoing process to efficiently deal with non-urgent narrow scope amendments to IFRS.
+Four amendments were included in this issue relating to IFRS 3, Business Combinations , IFRS 11, Joint Arrangements , IAS 12, Income Taxes and IAS 23 Borrowing Costs .
+The amendments are effective January 1, 2019.
 Adoption of these amendments will not have an impact on the Company's consolidated financial statements.